twitter-archive/unishark/README.md

 The latest released version: https://pypi.python.org/pypi/unishark

-unishark extends unittest (to be more accurate, unittest2) in the following ways:
+unishark extends unittest (to be accurate, unittest2) in the following ways:
 * Customizing test suites with dictionary config (or yaml/json like config).
-* Running the tests concurrently.
+* Running the tests concurrently at different levels.
 * Generating polished test reports in HTML/XUnit formats.
 * Offering data-driven decorator to accelerate tests writing.